-If you get the job, they get a commision slice from the company that hires you.
+If you get the job, they get a commission slice from the company that hires you.
 A win-win situation for everybody involved.
 They are fast and efficient, and are driven to get the results you want.
 They’ll send job information to you directly, introduce you to potential companies which makes it easier to get your foot in the door for an interview and help prepare you for the initial job interview.
 Plus, their services are 100% free.

 You can contact Japan based recruiters at the following websites:

 Filling out a Japanese Resume

 Regardless of the method you take to job search, it will eventually lead to you filling out a Japanese resume (履歴書).
 You can pick up template copies of a standard resume in stationery and convenience stores, or you can just get one online.
 Traditionally these are filled out by hand with a black pen, however recently more and more companies have been more open to accepting typed out resumes.
 It’s an important step in the job searching process and should not be taken lightly.
 From looking simply looking at a handwritten resume, employers can understand a lot about the potential candidate.
 The fact that a candidate has taken the time to write out their educational background and work history as well as their reasons for applying to the company, conveys their desire to work there.

 Even if you can’t write kanji, employers will appreciate the effort you have taken with your resume.
 What is really important though, there should be nothing crossed or scribbled out.
 White out should not be used, instead you should simply start again.
 It can be hard work filling out your resume over and over for potential jobs but it will pay off!